Hi, are you thinking about getting yourself a mannequin for drawing?

 You might notice the rough place on the right ankle, it’s clearly visible in the middle photo.
 Just wanted to say that it doesn’t bother me at all.
 I don’t have much knowledge about 3d print, so I don’t know if that’s something that may occur often.
 I just left it as it is.

 Here are the hands.
 So tiny!
-I suspect that after some time, they will be first to loosen.
-They are delicate and I take extra caution not to break them ( that’s my special ability, I destroy things by accident, often).
+I suspect that after some time, they will be the first to loosen.
+They are delicate and I take extra caution not to break them ( since that’s my special ability, I destroy things by accident.
+Unusually often).
 After some usage and posing, the hands are still fine, so that’s a good sign.
-I never suspected I will have so much fun from posing a figure.
+I never suspected I will have so much fun posing a figure.
 The possibility to create gestures is a great advantage.

 I did a little test on the hands, and so lead by my curiosity I gave the Ranger a pencil to hold.
 That’s an ordinary pencil, no magnets/metal in it.
 I was slowly rotating the arm to see if Ranger will be able to hold it on its own.
 So, the pencil fell out of course a few times when I was rotating the arm, but hey, in the end, I was able to pose the hand in a way, that Ranger is able to hold it!

-It was a test just for fun, and the pencil was very light, if you give him anything that is not very light, he rather won’t be able to hold it on its own.
+It was a test just for fun, and the pencil was very light, if you give him anything that is a little bit heavier, he won’t be rather able to hold it on its own.
 But if you give him anything that is made of metal, he can hold it without any problems thanks to the magnet.
-I just gave him a spoon to hold, and now he is just standing on the metal stand (on one foot) with a spoon in his left hand (* I will take some photos at weekend and update the article).
+I just gave him a spoon to hold, and now he is just standing on the metal stand (on one foot) with a spoon in his left hand for several hours (* I will take some photos at weekend and update the article).